nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 }
 ```

 We scoped the acquisition of the GIL such that it is held only for the parts of the code where it is strictly necessary.
-In the above example, when we exit the code block, the `gil` variable will go out of scope and release the GIL.
+In the above example, when we exit the code block, the `gil` variable will go out of scope and release the global interpreter lock.

 ## Python Proxy and Interface